6 of the best Korean moisturizers for dry skin.

 My moisture barrier is at a critical stage.

-Redness is starting to show.
+Redness is showing.

-I’m getting that dry uncomfortable itch.
+I’m getting that dry, uncomfortable itch.

 My face is in dire straights.

 In Seoul today, it plummeted to minus 8.
 If like me; you have dry skin then it will be a nightmare without the correct moisturizer.

 I have done my research and found the best Korean moisturizers for dry skin.

 I have gathered together some information including Korean products and skin routines to help combat our Dry Skin.